top of page

 CHECK-IN MEETING

-Our every other week check-in meeting is open to anyone interested in supporting compassionate community response to our most vulnerable neighbors in this time of crisis.
+Our every other week check-in meeting is open to anyone interested in supporting compassionate community response response to both ongoing issues and challenges of the current moment.
 Meetings are held every other Thursday from 11:00am-12:00pm.
 Find our meeting minutes and recorded Zoom calls posted here.
-Take a look at the important topics being covered and then become a part of team!
 Email MeckMIN Executive Director, LeDayne Polaski to receive Zoom access code via email.
 We look forward to seeing you!

 ANNUAL COMMUNITY-WIDE